Washington Works

 Chemical factory in West Virginia, U.S.

 Washington Works, officially named Chemours Washington Works and previously DuPont Washington Works is a plastics factory in West Virginia, United States.

 The factory was opened by DuPont chemical company in 1948 and ownership transferred to Chemours in 2015 as DuPont restructured.
-The factory produces chemicals used in semiconductors and in the manufacture of kitchen utensil non-stick product Teflon.
+The factory produces chemicals used in semiconductors, the automotive industry, healthcare and non-stick products like Teflon.

-Three thousand and five hundred residents are engaged in litigation against the factory following the contamination of soil and groundwater.
+Three thousand and five hundred residents were engaged in litigation against the factory following the contamination of soil and groundwater.

 Description

 Washington Works is a plastics factory that occupies a 1,200-acre site.
 It is located on DuPont Road, Washington, six miles from Parkersburg, West Virginia, on the Ohio River.

 Activities

 The factory manufactures fluoropolymers that are used in semiconductors and perfluorooctanoic acid (commonly known as C8) used to make cookware non-stick coating Teflon.
 In total, the factory manufactures over 150,000 tons of materials per annum.